awsdocs/amazon-api-gateway-developer-guide/doc_source/set-up-api-with-vpclink-cli.md

    aws apigateway get-vpc-link --vpc-link-id gim7c3
    ```

    If the operation fails, you get a `FAILED` status, with the `statusMessage` containing the error message\.
-For example, if you attempt to create a `VpcLink` with a network load balancer that is already associated with a VPC endpoint, you get the following on the `statusMessage` property:
+For example, if you attempt to create a `VpcLink` with a Network Load Balancer that is already associated with a VPC endpoint, you get the following on the `statusMessage` property:

    ```
    "NLB is already associated with another VPC Endpoint Service"